ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 -   Session-based authentication for Spark It! with PostgreSQL store and 30-day cookie persistence.
 -   `localStorage` for `sparkitCoupleId` to enable client-side couple context.
 -   Trivia challenges use WebSocket + polling fallback for real-time completion notifications.
+-   Daily reminder scheduler runs automatically on server startup, checking for reminders to send every minute.
+-   Admin announcement system allows broadcasting push notifications to all Spark It! users who have enabled notifications (accessible at `/admin/announce` with ADMIN_EMAIL authentication).

 ## Demo Accounts